senchalearn/Carousel-demo/README.md

-This Git repository includes all of the source code used in creating a tutorial about carousels in Sencha Touch.
+This Git repository includes all of the source code used in creating a tutorial about [carousels in Sencha Touch][tutorial].

 The tutorial includes several checkpoints: